YaniaNada/Cafe-Reward-Analysis-Project/README.md

 * Identify key Cafe Rewards customer segments and develop a data-driven strategy for future promotional messaging & targeting.
 * Create a dashboard to monitor the performance & result

-This repository is for data wrangling purpose.
-The original datasets are in the "Data" folder and the post-transformation datasets are in the "outputs" folder.

-Transformation involved:
-- Cleaning the data
-- Extracting data from columns to create new columns
-- Joining tables to enrich and create new datasets

-For dashboard creation I used Tableau (Link is below under the **ANALYSIS OUTCOME** section).

 #### DATA DESCRIPTION:

 Data Structure: Multiple tables.